venustus/algorithms/README.md

 It contains the following data structures and algorithms as of now and is more will be coming each day.

-* Strings - Reversal, permutations, basic string compression, Anagram testing
+* Strings - Reversal, permutations, basic string compression, Anagram testing, wild card expansion
 * Sorting - Merge sort, randomized quick sort, median-of-3 quick sort
 * Linked Lists - insertion, deletion, detecting cycles, detecting palindromes
 * Stacks - Towers of hanoi problem, Min-stack, Set of stacks, Three-in-one stack, Computation of max-area under histogram using stacks, Stacks using queues